movidius/ncappzoo/tensorflow/fashion-mnist/README.md

 +# MNIST dataset is monochromatic, so we don't need to worry about color conversion
 ~~~

-Now, just run `python3 image-classifier.py` inside `~/workspace/ncappzoo/image-classifier/`.
+Now run `python3 image-classifier.py` inside `~/workspace/ncappzoo/image-classifier/`.
 If everything went well, you should see an output similar to this:

 ~~~
 ------- predictions --------